 Though as the years passed and it became inevitable that the consumer interest in/demand for cheap laptops was here to stay, an increase in the number of discount electronics divisions within key companies was evidence of how consumer advocacy can have a tremendous impact on corporate governance.

-Following in the footsteps of its predecessors, the tablet PC has made incredible inroads in discount electronics shoppers worldwide.
+Following in the footsteps of its predecessors, the tablet PC has made incredible inroads in discount electronics shopping worldwide.

 And just as the iPhone broke ground on the revolutionary modern smartphone market, Apple Inc. duplicated its efforts with its release of the iPad nearly three years later.